Then think about why you value that rep more than any other and what makes them so good during the sales process.

 The soft skills list is long, but important soft skills include traits like perseverance, empathy and resourcefulness.

 They’re the kinds of sales soft skills that make an employee pleasant to work with, and they are highly sought-after skills in almost every workplace.

 In the sales world, soft skills are particularly invaluable.

-So how do you measure your sales team’s soft skills?
+So how do you measure your team’s sales soft skills?

-You can manage what you can measure, and soft skills are definitely measurable.
+You can manage what you can measure and soft skills are definitely measurable.
 However, assessing soft skills isn’t always an easy task.

-Lists include anything from emotional intelligence to grit.
+Soft sales skills lists include anything from emotional intelligence to grit.
 No employee is going to be perfect at all of those skills, and you don’t have time to test and train for all of them.

 Obviously you’ll choose the skills that work best for your sales reps, but for the purposes of this article we’re going to suggest three skills necessary for any sales team to succeed.

 All three of these skills are used by salespeople in tandem:

 Reps manage relationships with existing and potential customers